sohit-agarwal/Wexflow/README.md

 ![Dashboard](https://aelassas.github.io/wexflow/images/wbo-dashboard-3.1.png)

-Just to give you an idea of what Wexflow does, this is a screenshot from the designer page.
+Just to give you an idea of what Wexflow does, this is a screenshot from the "Designer" page.
 Using the "Designer" page, we get a nice visual overview of the dependency graph of the workflow.
 Each node represents a task which has to be run:

 ![Designer](https://aelassas.github.io/wexflow/images/wbo-designer-3.1.png)